 I’d actually met Laura before I met Edgar, interviewing her for our Meet the Maker interview series.

-My content ran the course of the month subscription, powering the new look Surges.co’s social media almost exclusively.
-One less thing for me to worry about!
+My content ran the course of the month subscription, powering Surges’ social media almost exclusively.
+One less thing for me to worry about.

 Welcome to MeetEdgar!
 Getting setup is easy with a series of helpful onboarding videos ready to greet you.
 They cover the very basics, such as connecting your social profiles to importing content and autoposting, but in all honesty the tool is intuitive enough to navigate on your own.

-The first of those is simply a case of granting access to Twitter, Facebook, Instagram or LinkedIn with a couple of clicks.
+The first of those is simply a case of granting access to all the main social media platforms (Twitter, Facebook, Instagram, Pinterest or LinkedIn) with a couple of clicks.

-Each post is neatly tagged with a category (more on that later) and stored in your never-ending library.
-MeetEdgar’s Scheduler is the final piece of the jigsaw – offering up timeslots it’ll automatically publish your content or you can just entrust them to do so at the optimum time.
+Each post is neatly tagged with a category (more on that later) and stored in your limitless library of evergreen content.
+MeetEdgar’s Scheduler is the final piece of the jigsaw – offering up timeslots it’ll automatically publish your content to your social media accounts or you can entrust them to find the optimum time to do so.
 The Scheduler is perhaps a little confusing at first, presenting a single week view of things and nothing beyond that, but this week repeats itself over and over.

 And that’s it – that’s all it takes to plan a year’s worth of social posting!

 You know the rule: Create once, promote a thousand times over.
 At least.
-However, it’s easier said then done.
+However, that can be easier said then done.

 MeetEdgar’s best feature solves all of this with automation.
 Its hassle-free resharing can multiply the traffic you get from social media many times over.
 It even offers native photo (single or multi-image posts) and video support too.